oegozutok/-oegozutok.github.io/README.md

 - Duration: Oct 2023 – Dec 2023
 - Technologies: Python, Pandas, Matplotlib, NumPy, Seaborn

-### Twitter Sentiment Analysis with Natural Language Processing [View Project](stockproj.ipynb)
+### Twitter Sentiment Analysis with Natural Language Processing [View Project](twitternlp.ipynb)
-- Description: Trained a machine learning model to perform sentiment analysis on Twitter data, achieving an accuracy of 96%.
-Utilized natural language processing techniques, including tokenization and feature encoding, to preprocess textual data and create a functional model using the nltk library.
-Implemented data preprocessing techniques, such as feature scaling and normalization, to improve the accuracy of the model’s predictions.
+- Description: Developed a Twitter sentiment analysis model leveraging BERT (Bidirectional Encoder Representations from Transformers) with TensorFlow and Keras.
+Preprocessed Twitter data using BERT tokenizer for tokenization and contextual word embeddings.
+Trained and fine-tuned the BERT model on a large Twitter dataset to accurately classify tweets into positive, negative, or neutral sentiments.
-- Duration: Mar 2023 – Present
+- Duration: Mar 2023 – Apr 2023
-- Technologies: Python, nltk
+- Technologies: Python, nltk, Tensorflow, Keras, Bert

 ## About Me
 Hi, I'm Orhan Emir Gozutok, a data enthusiast passionate about exploring and analyzing data to derive insights and make data-driven decisions.